MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

     The GPT-4.1 model is available with the GitHub Copilot Free plan, is designed to handle complex tasks, and provides intelligent code analysis/suggestions.

-1. Close any open files in the editor to reduce noise in the analysis.
+1. Close any files that are open in the editor.

+    GitHub Copilot uses files that are open in the editor to establish context.
+Closing unwanted file tabs helps to reduce noise in the analysis.

 1. Add the OrderProcessor and ReturnProcessor files to the Chat context.

-    Open **OrderProcessor.cs** and **ReturnProcessor.cs** in the editor.
-You can also drag these files directly into the Chat view to ensure GitHub Copilot reviews the full context of both files.
+    Use a drag-and-drop operation to add the **OrderProcessor.cs** and **ReturnProcessor.cs** files from the SOLUTION EXPLORER to the Chat context.

+    Adding a file to the chat context tells GitHub Copilot to include that file in context when analyzing your prompt.

+    If you're using the default folder view rather than SOLUTION EXPLORER, you can right-click a file and then select **Add File to Chat**.
+You can also open a file in the code editor to help establish context.

 1. Ask GitHub Copilot to identify duplicate code patterns in the selected files.